tensorflow/docs/site/en/mobile/tflite/devguide.md

 ## 2. Convert the model format

-The model generated (or downloaded) in the previous step is a *standard* Tensorflow model and you should now have a .pb or .pbtxt @{tf.GraphDef} file.
+The model generated (or downloaded) in the previous step is a *standard* Tensorflow model and you should now have a .pb or .pbtxt `tf.GraphDef` file.
 Models generated with transfer learning (re-training) or custom models must be converted—but, we must first freeze the graph to convert the model to the Tensorflow Lite format.
 This process uses several model formats:

-* @{tf.GraphDef} (.pb) —A protobuf that represents the TensorFlow training or computation graph.
+* `tf.GraphDef` (.pb) —A protobuf that represents the TensorFlow training or computation graph.
 It contains operators, tensors, and variables definitions.
 * *CheckPoint* (.ckpt) —Serialized variables from a TensorFlow graph.
 Since this does not contain a graph structure, it cannot be interpreted by itself.